 Instead, investors created asset bubbles in commodities, such as gold.

 Quantitative Easing Before QE2

 QE2 was a creative use of an existing tool.
 The Fed historically used quantitative easing as part of its expansionary monetary policy.
-It usually held at least $700 billion of Treasury notes at any given time.
+It held over $700 billion in Treasurys in the months leading up to the great recession.
 The Fed used this portfolio to stimulate growth during recessions or slow it down during a bubble.
-However, the financial crisis of 2008 exhausted the other Fed tools.
-The Fed funds rate and the discount rate were already at zero, and the Fed was even paying interest on banks' reserve requirements.
-For more, see Current Fed Interest Rates.

 But the financial crisis of 2008 exhausted the other Fed tools.
 The Fed funds rate and the discount rate were already at zero.
 The Fed was even paying interest on banks' reserve requirements.
 The current Fed interest rates determine the nation’s economic prospects.